woutersf/requestador/README.md

 ## Run ##
-* node server.js Or if you want it running continuously (forever), and restart after craches
+* node server.js
+Or if you want it running continuously (forever), and restart after craches
+* node autostart.js
+This is better than but uses the same logic as
 * forever -c node server.js

 connects to amqp , creates webserver, and socket server